The Pinkprint Tour: Controversy

-On December 19, 2015, the African leg of the The Pinkprint Tour began at the Show Unitel Boas Festas Christmas festival in Luanda, Angola.
+On December 19, 2015, the African leg of The Pinkprint Tour began at the Show Unitel Boas Festas Christmas festival in Luanda, Angola.
 Unitel, a company owned by the country's government, paid Minaj to perform at the festival as the headlining act, making her the event's only non-Angolan performer.
 Although the company was not owned by the Angolan state at the time of the performance, it was controlled by Isabel dos Santos, daughter of Angola's president at the time, José Eduardo dos Santos.
 The Angolan government has been criticized for violating the human rights of people who speak out against state oppression, with National Police Force often using excessive force.
 Upon announcing her performance at the festival, Thor Halvorssen of the Human Rights Foundation wrote a letter to Minaj stating that "If [she] move[s] forward with this performance for the dictator and his family, [she] will be in league with the people stealing educational resources and opportunity from young Angolans."
 Before the performance, Minaj took to Instagram, posting a photo with Isabel using the seemingly supportive caption "She's just the 8th richest woman in the world.
 (At least that's what I was told by someone b4[sic] we took this photo) Lol.
 Yikes!!!!!
 GIRL POWER!!!!!
 This motivates me soooooooooo much!!!!"